 Please note: this list concerns documents that have to be presented in routine cases.
 Since German naming law is very complex and many situations are possible, additional documents can be requested from the German Embassy Windhoek or the responsible Civil Registry in Germany in individual cases.

 Fees apply to the diplomatic mission abroad.
 They must be paid in Namibian Dollar when applying.
 The Euro amount will be converted at the Embassy’s current exchange rate.
 Payment can be made in cash or with credit Card (Visa or MasterCard).
+List of fees.

 The German Embassy Windhoek has no influence on the processing times of the German registry offices and can therefore not provide any information about the status of the procedure.
 Please note that a German passport can only be issued as soon as the certificate of naming has been received from the Civil Registry.